Rocking stone: Dislodged rocking stones

 Often wear, erosion, or human intervention has resulted in the dislodging of rocking stones.

 Devon

 A well-known rocking stone or logan stone was located at Sharpitor near Lustleigh on Dartmoor.
 It was also called the Nutcrackers Stone, sometimes seen on Ordnance Survey maps.
 The huge stone once lay overhanging Lustleigh Cleave until 1951, when it was deliberately pushed down the valley.
 A failed attempt to rescue the stone by pulling it back up the valley resulted in it breaking into pieces.

 Around 1900 there were rocking stones at Rippon tor, and Sittaford tor on Dartmoor.

 Larchmont, New York

 A 150-ton glacial erratic occurs on Rockingstone Avenue in Larchmont, New York, that was so perfectly balanced that just a small touch would allow it to rock back and forth.
-Unfortunately in the 1920s, blasting for a new sewer system in the neighbourhood dislodged the rock, so it no longer balances.
+In the 1920s, blasting for a new sewer system in the neighbourhood dislodged the rock, and it longer balances.